 Rear door toward the roof line

-Set the swing-door end facing the eave where your crew is working to keep walk-in loading and ground-throw paths shared.
+Set the swing-door end of the bin to face the eave where the crew works to simplify walk-in loading paths.

 Surface protection